sessionstar/oopsla20-artifact/README.md

     ```bash
     docker run -it -p 3000:3000 docker.pkg.github.com/sessionstar/oopsla20-artifact/artifact:latest
     ```
+    Note: Exposing port 3000 is optional, used for running HTTP server example.
 7. The Docker image comes with an installation of vim and nano for editing.
    If you wish to install additional software for editing or other purposes, you may obtain sudo access with the password `sessionstar`.